mpdf/mpdf.github.io/fonts-languages/bidirectional-rtl-text-v6-x.md

 div.right { direction: rtl; }
 {% endhighlight %}

-<p>Block-level direction <i>may</i> affect text alignment, and will also influence text reversal in <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym> text.</p>
+Block-level direction <i>may</i> affect text alignment, and will also influence text reversal in <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym> text.

-<p>Note that margin/padding are NOT reversed by direction i.e. left-margin will still be left-margin in <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym> state.</p>
+Note that margin/padding are NOT reversed by direction i.e. left-margin will still be left-margin in <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym> state.

 ## Text alignment

-<p>The default value for text-align is "a nameless value which is dependent on direction".
-However, once text-align is specified, it is respected and inherited by all descendants.</p>
+The default value for text-align is "a nameless value which is dependent on direction".
+However, once text-align is specified, it is respected and inherited by all descendants.

 ## Text Bidirectionality

 <div class="alert alert-info" role="alert"><strong>Note:</strong> <a href="{{ "/fonts-languages/opentype-layout-otl.html" | prepend: site.baseurl }}">OpenType layout (OTL)</a> features must be enabled on a font for it to display right-to-left script.</div>

-<p>Bi-directional text is supported in mPDF.</p>
+Bi-directional text is supported in mPDF.

-<p>1) The following Unicode characters are supported, and can be inserted directly in the text as HTML entities:</p>
+1) The following Unicode characters are supported, and can be inserted directly in the text as HTML entities:

 <table class="table"> <tbody>
 <tr>
 <td>LRE</td>